 Compensation for illness or accident

-Those who are not entitled to any income during illness or due to an accident may be entitled to compensation in the from of a calculated daily amount rom the Social Insurance Administration.
+Those who are not entitled to any income during illness or due to an accident may be entitled to sick leave daily payments.

 - Be insured in Iceland.